Selected film and moving image works & screenings.

 Mean Time (2020)

-9-minute film, with sound, made during a residency with Collective Gallery, Edinburgh.
+9-minute film, with sound, made during a residency with Collective Gallery, Edinburgh during the global pandemic.

 Movable Type; Under Erasure (2016)

 13 minute film with sound.
-Made in collboration with Gayatri Chakravorty Spivak
+Made in collaboration with the theorist Gayatri Chakravorty Spivak.

 Development (2000 - 2015)